eric-gasdev/eks-kong-ingress/README.md

 # Setup a EKS Cluster with Kong Ingress Controller
-Learning from setting up an AWS EKS Cluster with Kong Ingress Controller
+Learnings from setting up an AWS EKS Cluster with Kong Ingress Controller

 ## Prereq.